artefactual/atom-docs/user-manual/access-content/navigate.rst

 Currently facets are only available on :term:`archival description`, :term:`authority record`, and :term:`archival institution` search and browse pages.
-Additionally, filter buttons by media type are available in the top-right corner of the Browse digital objects page, which allow a user to limit the results by available media type (image, audio, video, text, or other).
+Additionally, filter buttons by media type are available in the bottom-left side of the Browse digital objects page, which allow a user to limit the results by available media type (image, audio, video, text, or other).